davidomara/rpicommunity/README.md

 Protected files are stored under `storage/private` by default for local development.

-For Railway production, do not use app-local disk for protected uploads.
-Mount a persistent volume and point:

-`UPLOAD_ROOT=/data/private`
+For Windows Server production, point `UPLOAD_ROOT` to a persistent folder on disk, for example:

+`UPLOAD_ROOT=C:\sites\rpic-community-app\data\private`

-This app now stores logical relative file keys in the database for new uploads, and resolves them against `UPLOAD_ROOT` at runtime.
-Existing older rows that stored absolute disk paths still work if those files still exist, but files previously written to ephemeral Railway local disk must be re-uploaded after you switch to a mounted volume.
+This app stores logical relative file keys in the database for new uploads and resolves them against `UPLOAD_ROOT` at runtime.
+Existing older rows that stored absolute disk paths still work if those files still exist.

-This keeps file access behind authenticated routes while making uploads survive redeploys and restarts.
-Move to object storage later if file volume or retention requirements grow.
+This keeps file access behind authenticated routes while making uploads survive restarts and redeploys.

 ## Notes

 - Password reset sends email links when `RESEND_API_KEY` and `RESET_EMAIL_FROM` are configured.
-- The architecture is intentionally monolithic for faster, cheaper, and simpler deployment on Railway.